Table of Contents[Hide][Show]

 But if you don’t have Camelbaks, just be sure to bring a small pack with water bottles.
 Drinking water is also one of the best ways to prevent altitude sickness if you are gaining in altitude.

 We also pack lots of snacks and a picnic lunch.
-Trail mix and bars are easy to pack.
+Trail mix, protein bars and granola are easy to pack.
 (Try this recipe for making your own healthy trail mix.)
 There is no such thing as bringing too much water or food on a hike.

 Keep a First Aid Kit in Your Pack